-We exist to support healthy change in the human systems that we all live in.
-We have a particular focus on the world of teams and organizations.
-They impact us in so many ways.
-Organizations that are both productive and engaging for their employees and customers serve will serve their owners and communities as well.
+Our purpose is to support leaders and change practitioners to create healthy teams and organizations.
+Organizations and teams that are both productive and engaging for their employees and customers will serve their owners and communities .

 On behalf of that purpose the Center for Human Systems offers consulting, training, and coaching designed to take leaders, managers, and organization development practitioners to higher levels of expertise and success.

-Michael F. Broom, Ph.D. is an Organizational Psychologist who for over 40 years has helped all types of organizations increase their productivity and employee engagement through…
+Michael is an Organizational Psychologist who for over 45 years has helped all types of organizations increase their productivity and employee engagement through…

 - Strategic Planning for a clear sense of vision and focus

 - Team Building for fully coordinated work efforts

 - Conflict Management that turns power struggles in synergy

 - Performance Management for responsible and motivated employees

 - A Diverse Work Force which can meet the needs of a diverse market place